atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 And ringing for Lucy, she retired with her to her room.

 From my conversation with Emily I concluded I could with impunity force myself into her arms.
 Should not success crown my attempt, I would retreat honourably, by swearing I had no other intention than to alarm her virtue, that he might have the next day a real distress to describe.
 However foolish the justification, I doubted not its excellence, when pronounced by a lover, and seasoned with mirth and pleasantry.
-Uncertain of the manner love should bid northeast behave, I had, at all events, ordered Lucy to cough three times when Emily should be in bed, and then to open the door that I might unsuspected  stel into the room.
+Uncertain of the manner love should bid northeast behave, I had, at all events, ordered Lucy to cough three times when Emily should be in bed, and then to open the door that I might unsuspected steal into the room.
 The signal was given, and I was at the bedside of
 Emily before she was aware.
 She started at my sight, and asked with a trembling voice what I wanted.

 “Only to wish you a good night a second time - that’s all -